 Create a system of support for military-connected students experiencing parental deployment or separation

 - Contact your Airman and Family Readiness Center, Relocation Program, for information on your gaining installation and surrounding communities and obtain a Military Installation Guide at Military One Source.

 - Visit the web page for both the state’s Department of Public Instruction and the local County/District School system.
 If going overseas, visit the DODEA homepage.

 - Contact the housing office at the gaining installation to determine the waiting period for on-base quarters.
 This may determine the school your child will attend.
 If you will be in temporary housing, contact your School Liaison Officer for assistance.

 - Check the new school calendar for starting and ending dates.

-- Be familiar with the process of transferring of records, school eligibility requirements (kindergarten age) and subsequent placement of the students.
+- Familiarize yourself with transferring of records, school eligibility requirements (kindergarten age), and subsequent placement of the students.

 - Give the losing school(s) adequate notice of withdrawal.

 - Hand-carry all recommended school records.
 DO NOT PUT THESE RECORDS IN YOUR HOUSEHOLD GOODS!

 - Contact the School Liaison Officer and school counselor for assistance.